felipeaferreira/felipeaferreira/README.md

 - I live in brazil. :smile:

-- I have been working with IT Support on a school. :desktop_computer:
+- I have been working with IT Support at a school. :desktop_computer:

 - I'm interested in web development and mobile Apps. :computer: :iphone: